 - Jaw clenching and teeth grinding (also known as bruxism) can put significant stress on the jaw muscles.
 People who clench their teeth during the day and grind their teeth while asleep will often suffer from muscle pain and tightness, as well as damage to the teeth.

 - Poor posture (eg, holding your head forward while looking at your computer screen) can also strain the muscles of your jaw, face and neck.
 The onset of TMD can be gradual or sudden.

 Dental fillings are used to restore worn or damaged teeth and treat tooth decay.
 Since different types of fillings are better for different conditions, your dentist will help you decide which is right for you.
-And we endeavour to minimise the need for fillings by helping you prevent future dental problems.
+We work to minimise the need for fillings by helping you prevent future dental problems.

 The simple answer is: not necessarily.
-Nature doesn’t create redundancies, there is usually a reason we have all the body parts we have.
-However, due to many factors, impacted and problematic wisdom teeth are becoming more and more frequent.
+Due to many factors, impacted and problematic wisdom teeth are becoming more and more frequent.
 Your dentist will advise whether your wisdom teeth are fine the way they are or if they are likely to be problematic.
 If so, extraction may be recommended.
 This can be done in the general dental surgery, under local anaesthetic or under general anaesthetic or under sedation.
-Occasionally a referral to an Oral Surgeon (a dental specialist) may be required.
+Occasionally a referral to an oral surgeon (a dental specialist) may be required.